jercomio/Tailwind-Generator/README.md

 # Tailwind Generator App

-This is an application to generate a website with TailwindCSS with AI.
+This is an application to generate a website with TailwindCSS and AI.